 Caliber Home Loans is a full-service mortgage banking company, headquartered in Irving, Texas.
 It is a direct lender, seller and servicer.
 Caliber Home Loans focuses solely on mortgages, differentiating it from large banks with multiple departments and more diversified ranges of financial service.
-With more than 3,500 employees, it’s a mid-size lender when compared to big banks like Wells Fargo which has more than 200,000 employees.
+With around 6,000 employees, it’s a mid-size lender when compared to big banks like Wells Fargo which has more than 200,000 employees.

 National Mortgage Rates

 Regions Served by Caliber Home Loans